lumosmax7/TelegramBlogerBot/README.md

 8. git

 ## TODO
+- [x] Add a command to change a previous post
 - [ ] Hexo init
 - [ ] Hexo setting(Focusing on Github deploy)
 - [ ] Package the code into a docker image.